Tara Teaspoon

 In this baked chicken in paper recipe I used sweet golden raisins, crunchy pine nuts, parsley, garlic and lemon to season the chicken.

-I added red pepper flakes for a little heat.
-You can leave that out if you'd like.
+I added red pepper flakes for a little heat, but you can leave that out if you'd like.

 Kids will love to help assemble these packets and add their own seasonings.